EXECUTIVE SUMMARY

 What ORRE does

-ORRE provides executive-level exposure intelligence on whether the operating system is becoming more or less stable under cumulative load.
+ORRE provides independent board-level verification of operational road exposure.
+The output is executive-level exposure intelligence on whether the operating system is becoming more or less stable under cumulative load.

 NEXT MOVE